 1. TE Robert Tonyan

-The Lions originally signed Tonyan as an undrafted free agent out of Indiana State in 2017, but he was released before that season began.
+Ok, so Tonyan barely qualifies as a “former Lion”.
+He was signed as an undrafted free agent out of Indiana State in 2017, then he was cut before playing a significant down in Honolulu Blue.

 Tonyan eventually landed with the division rival Green Bay Packers, but he didn’t really find his way until 2020.
 That season, he had 52 catches for 586 yards and 11 touchdowns.
 A torn ACL ended his 2021 campaign after eight games, then he had a very mild rebound last season (53 receptions; 79.1 percent catch rate).

 Tonyan looks like an ideal free agent target for the Lions, as they eye a talent upgrade at tight end.
 His value on the open market is surely a little bit surpressed coming off a couple not-so-great seasons.
 But he’s a capable blocker and pass catcher, with an easy red zone tilt as a big target (6-foot-5 and 237 pounds).